AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 ## Summary

-It is expected that this system will perform well, scale well and be very economical to run.
+It is expected that this system will perform well, support lots of traffic and be very economical to run.

-Despite the identified caveats, we've successfully built a filtering solution without needing to use filters in DynamoDB.
+Despite the identified caveats, we've successfully built a filtering solution without needing to use the post-query filters provided by DynamoDB.
 Nothing is free.
 We have paid for this by duplicating the data and taking on the corresponding compute, write and on-going storage costs.

 We should not be afraid of duplicating data to make our service work efficiently.
 Coupled with DynamoDB Streams and Lambda functions, duplicates are automatically maintained, without cluttering client code.
 The rating values `1, 2, 3, 4, 5` are just example _tags_ - they could be a set of any values.